 We usually reserve a pocket wifi device through Klook before our trip and pick it up at our destination country.
 But that option doesn’t seem to be available in Siem Reap.
 You’ll need to pick it up or have it delivered to you before flying to Cambodia.

 You can check Klook for pocket wifi rental options.
 They offer sim cards as well.
 Personally, we prefer pocket wifi devices but either is fine.

 3. Check for Discount Passes

-You can search through this list of Siem Reap attractions on Klook or KKday.
-Even if I don’t wind up buying anything, I often learn about interesting activities that I wouldn’t normally think of myself so it’s definitely worth a look.
+You can search through these lists of Siem Reap tours and travel deals on Klook, Get Your Guide, and KKday.
+Even if I don’t wind up buying anything, I often learn about interesting activities that I wouldn’t normally think of myself so it’s always fun to look.

 4. Get Travel Insurance

 Whether or not to get travel insurance is something we consider before every trip.
 If we’re just going on a quick traveleating trip and not doing anything physical, then we probably won’t get it.
 But for a place like Siem Reap where you could fly off the side of a temple, then I think it’s a good idea.